-The US-Asia Institute (USAI) is a non-profit, United Nations-recognized non-governmental organization located in the heart of Washington, D.C., whose mission is to encourage dialogue and understanding between the people and governments of the United States and nations of Asia.
+The US-Asia Institute (USAI) is a United Nations-associated non-governmental organization located in the heart of Washington, D.C.
+Our mission is to encourage dialogue and understanding between the people and governments of the United States and nations of Asia.

-Since its inception in 1979, USAI has sponsored an internship program.
+Since its inception in 1979, USAI has hosted an internship program for students who are interested in Asian affairs.
 The Institute selects two to four undergraduates, recent graduates, or graduate students during the summer, winter/spring, and fall terms.
 The duration of the internship is approximately two to three months, with the possibility of extension.
 Internships are unpaid.

 The USAI Internship Program gives students a unique opportunity for hands-on experience in the field of U.S.-Asian affairs.
 Throughout the internship, students will play an active role in organizing educational programming, overseas Congressional staff delegations, forums, receptions, and diplomatic off-the-record briefings.
 Students will also be expected to represent the Institute at Congressional hearings, think-tank briefings, and other networking events in the D.C. area.

-USAI is looking for highly motivated undergraduates, recent graduates, and graduate students with a strong interest in U.S.-Asia relations.
-We seek individuals possessing strong written and organizational skills, as well as focused research interests.
+USAI seeks highly motivated undergraduates, recent graduates, and graduate students with a strong interest in U.S.-Asia relations.
+We seek individuals possessing strong writing, organizational, and communication skills.

-To apply for our internship program, you should submit your resume, a cover letter detailing when you are available to intern at the Institute, a plan of objectives, a brief description of your future academic and professional goals, and a short writing sample (1-4 pages).
+To apply for our internship program, please submit your resume, a cover letter detailing when you are available to intern at the Institute (proposed start and end dates, and day-to-day availability), a plan of objectives, a brief description of your future academic and professional goals, and a short writing sample (about 2 pages).

 Foreign applicants are encouraged to apply for internships.
 Appropriate required visa is the responsibility of individual applicants.

-(Position available only during the summer term, and only when advertised)
+(Available during the summer term, only when advertised)

 Duties: The Rule of Law Intern will manage the USAI Rule of Law Program.
-This involves corresponding with legislative staff, scheduling meetings, acting as the liaison between Chinese Fellows and American poli
+This involves corresponding with legislative staff, scheduling meetings, acting as the liaison between Chinese Fellows and American policymakers.

 While the dates for the internships’ duration are somewhat flexible, the deadlines are not.
 You are welcome to apply to all internship positions at your personal discretion.